Dr. David Nawrocki

 Paper Format

 The papers are to be typed, double spaced with any references and footnotes collected at the end of the paper.
 Information from computer printouts should be organized into tables and graphs which are to be integrated into the text of the paper.
 Appendices are UNACCEPTABLE.
 Failure to meet these standards as well as poor grammar and spelling will result in letter grade drops for each violation.
 Papers are as long as you need them to be to convey the desired information.
 Papers that provide class notes or tutorials in statistics or contain extraneous information are unacceptable (An F grade will be assigned.)
 You are expected to provide the statistical results from the computer using tables and graphs.
-Papers without results are not completed papers.
+Papers without empirical results are not completed papers.

 Other Issues

 I will not tolerate any disruption of class by beeping computers or ringing cell phones.
 Surfing the internet is to be on your own time not classroom time.
+You do not have to request my permission to visit the facilities during class.
+Please be as quiet as possible when leaving and entering the room.
+Please mute your computer during Zoom classes.
+Video is optional during class but required during office hours.

 Computer Programs